 8. As of February 2021, more than 14,915 Crypto Automated Teller Machines (ATMs) worldwide.

-In January 2021, the number of basic and complex crypto Automated Teller Machines (ATMs) worldwide was around 14,000.
+In January 2021, the number of basic and complex crypto Automated Teller Machines (ATMs) worldwide was around 14,000 according to cryptocurrency statistics.

 By February 2021, more than 915 new machines were deployed.
 Genesis Coin has about 34.6% of the Automated Teller Machines (ATMs) worldwide, making them the largest manufacturer of these devices.
 General Bytes is the second-biggest with 30% of the market share.

 9. As Of January 2021, the Confidence in Cryptocurrency Is Almost 100%.